jerfsonsilva/mic-base/README.md

-# Welcome to Mic-optimize
+# Welcome to Mic-base
 ## description
-That microservice was made to improve files in a bucket s3 by listening for the ObjectCreated event
+That microservice was made to be the template-base to microservices

 ## Frameworks used